erin0306/Occupational-Projection-Dashboard/README.md

 - Created widgets that update depending on user input and choropleth maps that shows data of interest across different states.
 - Created pie charts and bar charts that compare occupations within the chosen field.
 - Compiled code and embedded into a single app with two tabs (one for each data set).
-- Pushed remaining changes to github and closed out all issues
+- Pushed remaining changes to github and closed out all issues.